Hierarchical Training of Deep Neural Networks Using Early Exiting: Experiments

 \subsection{On-Device Experiments}

 }

 In this section, we demonstrate the performance of the proposed hierarchical training method with on-device experiments.
-In this setting, the edge device has a low-resource NVIDIA Quadro K620~\cite{nvidiak620} with $863.2$ GFLOPS theoretical performance and the cloud has a high-end NVIDIA GeForce RTX 2080 Ti~\cite{nvidia2080} with $13.45$ TFLOPS theoretical performance.
+In this setting, the edge device has a low-resource NVIDIA Quadro K620~\cite{nvidiak620} chip with $863.2$ GFLOPS theoretical performance and the cloud has a high-end NVIDIA GeForce RTX 2080 Ti~\cite{nvidia2080} chip with $13.45$ TFLOPS theoretical performance.
+Appendix~\ref{app1} gives more details about the effect of changing the edge device computational resources on the proposed hierarchical training method.
 For the data communication stage, we simulate two different telecommunication protocols, 3G and 4G.
 Notice that in these setups, the data transfer bottleneck is the upload link which has an average speed of $1.1$ Mbps for 3G and $5.85$ Mbps for 4G in the United States~\cite{eshratifar_jointdnn_2020}.

-Table~\ref{table:runtime_cifar10} shows the results of experiments for VGG-16 and ResNet-18.
-The computational runtime results and the final accuracies are also added to Table~\ref{table:runtime_cifar10} for the sake of comparison.
-For these experiments, the separation position 3 has been selected for both architectures as it provides a good balance between the accuracy, the edge memory, the computational cost and the runtime (see Figures \ref{fig:accuracy}-\ref{fig:hier_results_3G_4G}).
-As it is shown, for the two different DNNs and the telecommunication technologies, the hierarchical training scenarios provide a lower runtime in comparison to the full-cloud systems whilst having a marginal reduction in the accuracy.
+Table~\ref{table:runtime_cifar10} shows the results of our experiments for VGG-16 and ResNet-18 on CIFAR-10 dataset.
+The computational runtime results for one epoch of training and the final accuracies after training for all epochs are shown for the sake of comparison.
+In these experiments, the separation point 3 has been selected for both architectures as it provides a good balance between the accuracy, the edge memory, the computational cost and the runtime (see Figures \ref{fig:accuracy}-\ref{fig:hier_results_3G_4G}).
+Table~\ref{table:runtime_cifar10} shows that for the two different DNNs and the two telecommunication technologies, the hierarchical training scenarios provide a lower runtime in comparison to the full-cloud systems whilst having a marginal reduction in accuracy.
 In 3G communication, it results in $28.96\%$ improvement for VGG-16 and $60.91\%$ for ResNet-18 in terms of runtime.
 For 4G communication, the improvements are $13.78\%$ for VGG-16 and $36.26\%$ for ResNet-18.
-As expected, the proposed hierarchical method is more advantageous for less efficient communication links since generally, the communication link is the bottleneck of the overall efficiency of the hierarchical systems.
-Moreover, it is shown that our calculations generally provide a good estimation in comparison to the experiments.
-The calculated values are slightly different compared to the experimental ones, due to the complexities that exist in the real devices and experiments that are not counted in our simplified calculations, like the overhead for the communication between different parts inside a single GPU.